Start 2015 with Job Search Resolutions You Can Keep

 Rework your network

 Speaking of networking, think about the last time you did that.
 How did it go?
 Did you meet people that pushed you in the right direction, or did you stay by the drinks table because everyone in the room was in a field you're not involved in?
-If the latter, it may be time to look at new networks and events, as suggested by Randy Woods in the Seattle Times.
+If the latter, it may be time to look at new networks and events.
 Look up local accounting organizations that may fit your expertise more, and you might meet some important people as a result.

 Help people out